Reelgood helps cord cutters find, track and watch content from across streaming services

 If you subscribe to multiple services – as many do – you’re often left to scroll through different apps and interfaces, each promoting only their own content.

-Reelgood’s founder, David Sanderson, explains this dilemma.
+Reelgood’s founder, David Sanderson, explains this conundrum.

 “Until now, people have accessed their content in the way that’s been driven by business demands—not consumer needs.
 People shouldn’t be forced to waste time every night flipping between streaming apps to see if there are new episodes of the shows they watch or what content they have access to.
 It should all be in one place and there shouldn’t be any barriers between them and the perfect show or movie,” he says.